NikhilShrivastava/NikhilShrivastava/README.md

 - 🌱 I’m currently learning ElasticSearch
 - 👯 I’m looking to collaborate on projects of SpringMVC
 - 🤔 I’m looking for help with AngularJS
-- 💬 Ask me about anything, I'm happy to help :)
+- 💬 Ask me about anything, Happy to help :)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: Love to travel🌍 and play guitar 🎸